ELF: A Family of Encoder-Free ECG-Language Models: Abstract

 \section{Abstract}

-ECG–Language Models (ELMs) extend recent progress in Multimodal Large Language Models (MLLMs) to automated ECG interpretation.
-However, most ELMs follow Vision–Language Model (VLM) designs and depend on pretrained ECG encoders, adding architectural and training complexity.
-Inspired by encoder-free VLMs, we introduce ELF, an encoder-free ELM that replaces the ECG encoder with a single projection layer trained jointly with the LLM.
-Across five datasets, ELF matches or exceeds state-of-the-art ELMs that use far more complex encoders and training pipelines.
-We also test whether adding architectural biases to ELF improves performance and find that the single linear projection remains competitive.
-Finally, we show that ELF, and potentially other ELMs, often rely more on benchmark artifacts and language priors than ECG-derived information, highlighting limitations in current evaluation practices and ELM design.
-All data and code is available at \href{https://github.com/willxxy/ECG-Bench}{\texttt{https://github.com/willxxy/ECG-Bench}.}
+ECG–Language Models (ELMs) extend recent advances in Multimodal Large Language Models (MLLMs) to automated ECG interpretation.
+However, most existing ELMs inherit Vision–Language Model (VLM) design choices and rely on pretrained ECG encoders, introducing substantial architectural and training complexity.
+Inspired by encoder-free VLMs, we introduce \textbf{ELF}, a family of three encoder-free ELMs that remain competitive with, and often outperform, prior state-of-the-art ELMs across two datasets despite substantially simpler architectures and training pipelines.
+All code and data are available at \href{https://github.com/ELM-Research/ECG-Language-Models}{\texttt{github.com/ELM-Research/ECG-Language-Models}}.